 That beings said, the results we post in these blogs should never be considered specific trading advice.

 ***Note: Remember, never use just this one indicator as your decision of whether to open or close a trade.
 It should be part of a system.

 If you are curious as to what money management is used on our tests; we have a certain way of determining wins and losses, which can be found in the Advanced Course.
 Our goal here is to determine how well the indicator reacts to price with respect to producing a long or short signal.
 Your system, with its risk profile, will dictate individual returns.

-As we did with past indicator studies, we’ve made the Super Trend indicator available for download on our site from the indicator library.
+As we did with past indicator studies, we’ve made the 2 Pole Super Smoother Filter indicator available for download on our site from the indicator library.
 We will keep adding better indicators with each study for your use, at no charge.
 When you’re ready to get it, click HERE.

 More to Come

 There’s a lot more to come.
 We are excited to provide more trading tips in the near future.
 Sign up on our contacts page or subscribe to our YouTube channel.
 Receive early notifications as we continue to publish helpful, relevant, and informative Forex related material to support your quest to become a better trader.

 And, now you are aware of another indicator that many traders don’t know or use.